Originate/guide/android-practices.md

 1. Don't block the UI thread.
 2. Don't do UI work when you aren't on the UI thread.

-An short list of stuff that might block the UI thread:
+A short list of stuff that might block the UI thread:

 - pulling a bitmap of any size into memory
 - **ANY NETWORK CALLS **(your app will crash on API 3+ if you try this)
-- downloading a file 10 MB file from your server
+- downloading a 10 MB file from your server
-- large (n>20 rows) DB operation
+- large (`LIMIT>20` rows) DB operation
 - using [ImageView.setImageResource(resId)](http://developer.android.com/reference/android/widget/ImageView.html#setImageResource(int))
 - recursively computing the first 200 digits of Fibonacci

-If you're doing a short task that will involve a blocking operation, consider using a [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html).
+If you're doing a short task that will involve a blocking operation, consider using an [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html).
 This kicks off a background thread (from a thread pool) using the initialization parameters you provide, does the computation, and returns back onto the UI thread with the result.
 Easy!

-For longer-running actions, consider a [Thread ](http://developer.android.com/reference/java/lang/Thread.html)or [Service](http://developer.android.com/reference/android/app/Service.html).
-For a more complete guide do worker threads, check out the developer docs [page on threading](http://developer.android.com/guide/components/processes-and-threads.html#WorkerThreads).
+For longer-running actions, consider a [Thread](http://developer.android.com/reference/java/lang/Thread.html) or [Service](http://developer.android.com/reference/android/app/Service.html).
+For a more complete guide to worker threads, check out the developer docs [page on threading](http://developer.android.com/guide/components/processes-and-threads.html#WorkerThreads).

 ###Strings and Object Creation